odexvy/FlightsDataBase/README.md

-This is a repo that contains flighs databases linked to an Excel file.
+This repo contains flights databases linked to Flight Planner software.